“Primum non nocere” – First, do no harm.

 A great airline!
 The first time I was in a plane, it was a TWA plane.
 The first time I flew to New York, Los Angeles, San Francisco, Miami, and London, it was in a TWA plane.

-A bond from one of the first companies that tried and failed to dig the Panama Canal.
-Great idea that would eventually work, but far more complicated than anyone could have imagined.
+A bond from one of the first companies (a French firm) that tried and failed to dig the Panama Canal.
+A great idea that would eventually work, but far more complicated to complete than anyone could have imagined.
+Not that we needed another example, but great ideas aren’t necessarily great investments, and leading edge is often bleeding edge as well.
+At least they were able to clip a few of the coupons and get a little of their original investment back (in stark contrast to our last example).